GrapheneOS/hardened_malloc/README.md

 * Slab allocations are zeroed on free
 * Large allocations are purged and memory protected on free with the memory mapping kept reserved in a quarantine to detect use-after-free
-    * The quarantine is a FIFO ring buffer, with the oldest mapping in the quarantine being unmapped to make room for the most recently freed mapping
+    * The quarantine is primarily based on a FIFO ring buffer, with the oldest mapping in the quarantine being unmapped to make room for the most recently freed mapping
+    * Another layer of the quarantine swaps with a random slot in an array to randomize the number of large deallocations required to push mappings out of the quarantine
 * Detection of write-after-free by verifying zero filling is intact
 * Memory in fresh allocations is consistently zeroed due to it either being fresh pages or zeroed on free after previous usage